The #1 Most Underrated Quality in an Entrepreneur

 Shaan Puri

-well there is one other piece to it which I I guess a bunch of young people are leaving the country did you see that part I I didn't fully follow that but they they were then gonna build a new city in bhutan the mindfulness city and it was gonna be like they they'd launched like a $100100,000,000 bond and then they're basically trying to make it a city where it's like walking and cycling and green spaces for meditation and mindfulness based education and ecotourism like all the shit balaji talks about with like a network state or like the praxis guys are trying to do these got you know bhutan is building a new city with like its own cultural values trying to use that to attract people to the country
+Well, there is one other piece to it, which I— I guess a bunch of young people are leaving the country.
+Did you see that part?
+I didn't fully follow that, but they were then going to build a new city in **Bhutan** — the *mindfulness city*.
+It was going to be like they'd launched a $100,100,000,000 bond.
+They're basically trying to make it a city focused on walking and cycling, with green spaces for meditation, mindfulness-based education, and ecotourism.
+It's like all the shit **Balaji** talks about with a *network state*, or like what the **Praxis** guys are trying to do.
+Basically, Bhutan is building a new city with its own cultural values, trying to use that to attract people to the country.

 Sam Parr